 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.

 Serious and sometimes fatal allergic reactions may occur during treatment with Bexxar.
 Tell your caregiver right away if you feel dizzy, nauseated, light-headed, sweaty, or have a fever, chills, chest tightness, wheezing, or trouble breathing.
 These effects can occur during the injection or up to 48 hours later.

-Get emergency medical help if you have any of these signs of an allergic reaction to Bexxar: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Bexxar: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: